open-physics-ed-org/modern-classical-mechanics/README.md

-## ⚠️ Current Status

-> **Note:** Only the HTML/web version of the book is currently up to date and working consistently.
-The DOCX, Markdown, and PDF versions are not yet current and may be missing chapters or figures.
-Please use the web version for the most complete and accurate content.

----

-# This README was updated with the help of Ollama (AI).
-All status and build notes are current as of July 4, 2025.

 ## 🌐 About & Webpage

 **Modern Classical Mechanics** is an open-source, interactive, and reproducible book for PHY 321: Classical Mechanics 1 at Michigan State University, authored by Marcos D. Caballero.